Observation of angular momentum transfer among crystal lattice modes: Table of Contents

-We performed a three-step fitting procedure on the resulting potential energy landscape to extract single-mode anharmonicities and nonlinear phonon couplings from the phonon potential energy $V$ in Eq.~\eqref{eq:nonrotatedphononpotential}.
-First, we obtained the single-mode anharmonicities for the $\text{E}_\text{u}$ and $\text{E}_\text{g}$ modes by fitting the potential energy landscape for each mode individually.
-We used the total energy from the grid points where displacements occurred along a single-phonon mode, with the others fixed to zero.
-From this, we obtained the coefficients $\Omega_{E_u}, \Omega_{E_g}, d_{a}, d_{b}, d_{c}, d_{d}$.
+We perform a three-step fitting procedure on the resulting potential energy landscape to extract single-mode anharmonicities and nonlinear phonon couplings from the phonon potential energy $V$ in Eq.~\ref{eq:nonrotatedphononpotential}.
+First, we obtain the single-mode anharmonicities for the $\text{E}_\text{u}$ and $\text{E}_\text{g}$ modes by fitting the potential energy landscape for each mode individually.
+We use the total energy from the grid points where displacements occur along a single-phonon mode, with the others fixed to zero.
+From this, we obtain the coefficients $\Omega_{\text{E}_\text{u}}, \Omega_{\text{E}_\text{g}}, d_{a}, d_{b}, d_{c}, d_{d}$.
 We include the phonon frequencies in the fitting to ensure that they match those computed with \textsc{phonopy}.
-Next, we focused on the term that involved only the $\text{E}_\text{u}$ modes, $Q_{E^{a}_{u}}^2 Q_{E^{b}_{u}}^2$, by fitting the potential energy landscape to the total energy values where only the $\text{E}_\text{u}$ modes were displaced, with the $\text{E}_\text{g}$ modes held at zero.
-The single-mode anharmonicities of the first step were kept fixed, allowing us to extract the coefficient $d_{ab}$.
-Finally, we fitted the potential energy landscape to the terms in $V$ (in Eq.~\eqref{eq:nonrotatedphononpotential}) that involve the three phonon modes for each of the $\text{E}_\text{g}$ modes, using total energy values from the grid points where all modes were displaced.
-With the coefficients from the previous steps held constant, we determined the nonlinear phonon couplings $d_{ac}$, $d_{ad}$, $d_{bc}$, $d_{bd}$,$d_{abc}$, $d_{abd}$.
-Table~\ref{table:DFT_data} summarizes the computed phonon properties and anharmonic coefficients.
+Next, we focus on the term that involved only the $\text{E}_\text{u}$ modes, $Q_{\text{E}^{a}_\text{u}}^2 Q_{\text{E}^{b}_\text{u}}^2$, by fitting the potential energy landscape to the total energy values where only the $\text{E}_\text{u}$ modes are displaced, with the $\text{E}_\text{g}$ modes held at zero.
+The single-mode anharmonicities of the first step are kept fixed, allowing us to extract the coefficient $d_{ab}$.
+Finally, we fit the potential energy landscape to the terms in $V$ (in Eq.~\ref{eq:nonrotatedphononpotential}) that involve the three phonon modes for each of the $\text{E}_\text{g}$ modes, using total energy values from the grid points where all modes are displaced.
+With the coefficients from the previous steps held constant, we determine the nonlinear phonon couplings $d_{ac}$, $d_{ad}$, $d_{bc}$, $d_{bd}$,$d_{abc}$, $d_{abd}$.
+Table~S1 in Supplementary Information summarizes the computed phonon properties and anharmonic coefficients.